mikekestemont/copia/docs/index.rst

 Citation
 --------

+Copia is developed by Mike Kestemont and Folgert Karsdorp.
 If you wish to cite Copia, please cite the following paper:

 .. code-block:: console